-Testing a trouble code P0141 on your 1996-1997 Nissan Pick Up is pretty easy.
-In a nutshell, all that's involved is making sure that the rear O2 sensor's heater element is getting power and ground, then verifying that it's resistance is within specification.
+Testing a trouble code P0141 on your 1996-1997 Nissan Pickup is pretty easy.
+In a nutshell, all that's involved is making sure that the rear O2 sensor's heater element is getting power and then verifying that its resistance is within specification.

-Here's a brief description of the 4 wires of the front oxygen sensor:
+Here's a brief description of the 4 wires of the rear oxygen sensor:

 |1||GRN/RED||Heater Ground (-)|

 TEST 1: Making Sure The O2 Sensor's Heater Is Getting Power

 To find out if the rear oxygen sensor's heater is bad or not, we'll start off by making sure that the O2 sensor's heater is getting 10 to 12 Volts.